 Shaunti received her graduate degree from Harvard University and was an analyst on Wall Street before unexpectedly becoming a social researcher, best-selling author and popular speaker.
 Today, she applies her analytical skills to investigating eye-opening, life-changing truths about relationships, both at home and in the workplace.
 Her groundbreaking research-based books, such as For Women Only, have sold more than 3 million copies in 25 languages and are widely read in homes, counseling centers and corporations worldwide.

 In 2020, Shaunti, together with her husband Jeff Feldhahn, released Thriving in Love & Money.
 Little did they know just how timely this book would be as the world suddenly changed and couples needed to be able to talk about money more than ever.
 While most money books deal with surface issues of budgeting and debt, many couples struggle to even talk about money and it creates tension and a barrier to true oneness in their relationship.
 This is the money book that’s not about the money.
 It uncovers the issues that cause money conflicts and provide couples with truths that are relationship game-changers.
 Because you need a better relationship, not just a better budget.
 Find out more at thriveinloveandmoney.com.

-Her newest book, The Kindness Challenge, is catalyzing a movement of kindness across the country and beyond.
+Her book, The Kindness Challenge, continues to catalyze a much-needed movement of kindness across the country and beyond.
 Dozens of prominent organizations and leaders are coming together to do The 30-Day Kindness Challenge, and encourage their followers to do the same.

 Shaunti’s findings are regularly featured in media as diverse as The Today Show and Focus on the Family, The New York Times and Cosmo.
-She (often with her husband, Jeff) speaks at 50 events a year around the world.
-Shaunti and her husband Jeff live in Atlanta with their teenage daughter and son, and two cats who think they are dogs.
+She (often with her husband, Jeff) speak at both live and on-line events in the U.S. and around the world.
+Shaunti and her husband Jeff live in Atlanta with their daughter and son, and two cats who think they are dogs.